Factors to consider for compensation benchmarking

-Your competition is not the one other company in town that does what you do.
-You have to think broader than that.
-Instead, consider these other factors:
+However, your competition doesn’t simply consist of the one other company in your region or state that does what you do.
+It helps to think more broadly and consider these other factors as well:

-1. Future business plans.
-Where do you want your company to be in five years?
+- Future business plans: Where do you want your company to be in five years?

-3. Company size.
-Even though you’re small, you may need to pay certain professionals a big company salary.
+- Company size: Even if you’re not a large company, you may need to pay certain professionals a big company salary.

 “Many people think about their organization exactly as it can be described today — geography, size, product, etc. – when determining pay.
 But, if you do this you may be missing out,” says PayScale compensation consultant, Stacey Carroll, CCP, SPHR.

-The takeaway: You may be wise to hire a software developer in Chicago and have them work remotely to get you started for less.
+In that case, it might make more sense to hire a software developer in Nashville and have them work remotely to get you started for less.